isomerpages/mlaw-acd/news/notices-from-the-registrar/_posts/2025-02-26-post-Additional Guidance on Supervisory Expectation.md

 <p>Dear Regulated Dealer</p>
 <p><strong>Additional Guidance on Assessment of Customer Risk, Identification of Material Red Flags, Source of Wealth Establishment and Ongoing Monitoring of Customers and their Transactions</strong>
 </p>
-<p>To further strengthen the anti-money laundering, countering the financing
+<br>To further strengthen the anti-money laundering, countering the financing
 of terrorism and countering proliferation financing (“<strong>AML/CFT/CPF</strong>”) controls in the Precious Stones and Precious Metals Dealers (“<strong>PSMD</strong>”) sector, we have prepared a <a href="/files/Additional_Guidance_PSMD.pdf" rel="noopener noreferrer nofollow" target="_blank"> guidance document</a> which outlines <strong>additional supervisory expectations</strong> for